JeffreyWay/Laravel-4-Generators/readme.md

 When you require a new pivot table, the `generate:pivot` table expedites the process of creating the appropriate migration.

-Simply pass the table of the two tables that require a join pivot table.
+Simply pass the name of the two tables that require a joining pivot table.
 For `orders` and `users`, you might do:

 ```bash
 php artisan generate:pivot orders users